Posts Tagged New Moon

 Then there is the added problem of the simple math not being able to reveal a visible lunar crescent because the degree of separation of the moon and sun was too close to call.

 Abraham Knew How to Calculate

-But then you might say that Yahweh had to make it simple for a simple people who did not have the capability to perform the required complex calculations of new moons; therefore, he implemented the simple visual rule.
+But then you might say that Yahweh had to simplify it for simple people who could not perform the required calculations of new moons; therefore, he implemented the simple visual rule.
 Besides, aren’t we talking about farmers, sheepherders, and nomads of the desert?